The greates danger in times of turbulence is not the turbulence. It is to act with yesterday's logic.

 Our next Provoke15

-Contact us if you want to know more or to book a place.
+Contact us if you have any ideas to share or want to know more.

 Short write ups and recordings of past Provoke15 sessions are available here